This post may contain affiliate links. Please read our disclosure policy.

 Notes

-• You can sprinkle the cookies with holiday sprinkles before baking for an easy, pretty decoration.
+• Add some festive flair: You can sprinkle the cookies with holiday sprinkles before baking for an easy, pretty decoration.

-• You can also dip the baked cookie into melted chocolate and then add festive sprinkles on the chocolate side of the cookie.
+• Make them decadent: You can also dip the cooled cookie into melted chocolate and then add festive sprinkles on the chocolate side of the cookie.

-• If the cookie dough is too stiff to pipe, add up to ¼ cup milk to soften it.
+• Soften the dough: If the cookie dough is too stiff to pipe, add up to ¼ cup milk to soften it.

 Nutrition